3SnipeOfficial/3Snipe/README.md

 # 3Snipe
-The official 3Snipe repository that contains the source code and releases (eta of docs son).
+The official 3Snipe repository that contains the source code and releases.